-As history tells about a bad giant, people find this figure is scary.
+As history tells about a bad giant, people find this figure scary.
 The giant Kalamakara reflects the cruelest beast of all.
 Therefore, in the Buddhist temples.
 Kala’s carving is put in the entrance to prevent dark demons from coming.
 Hence, in some temples.
 The face of Kala is portrayed with two jaws.
 Showing how dreadful the character is.

 On the threshold, visitors are welcome with a couple of dragon carvings with an open mouth.
 A little carving of a cockatoo rambles out of the dragon’s mouth.
 Meanwhile, still in the same place, a carving of Hindu mythology called Makara sets in.
 It is a myth of half-elephant and half-fish.
 Such a thorough story reflects in the beautiful carvings.

-Right in the center part, a Lingga and Yoni placed above a cobra.
-In Hinduism, Lingga symbolizes the manhood, while Yoni symbolizes the womanhood.
-When the two united, a huge power will reinstate.
+Right in the center part, a Lingga and Yoni are placed above a cobra.
+In Hinduism, Lingga symbolizes manhood, while Yoni symbolizes womanhood.
+When the two unite, a huge power will reinstate.
 Life will all be balanced again.

 Sunset & Landscape View

 Ijo temple offers a calm, natural, and beautiful landscape to enjoy.
-In a day, many visitors come to enjoy the magnificent view of Yogyakarta’s sunset.
-At around 4 to 5 p.m., the sun starts to set, giving a warm light that bounces off between the temples.
+During the day, many visitors come to enjoy the magnificent view of Yogyakarta’s sunset.
+At around 5 PM, the sun starts to set, giving a warm light that bounces off between the temples.
 Leaving seconds for guests to feel the harmonious escapade of nature.